 It seems that the real question here is the length of time after a treatment that the oxalic acid will continue killing mites.
 As you might already know, a cloud of small crystals is sent into the air during oxalic acid vaporization.

-These crystals quickly attach themselves to the hive and all its internal surfaces, including the woodenware, the combs, and yes, even the bees themselves.
-While this substance is not particularly dangerous to your honeybees, this can kill off varroa mites.
+These crystals quickly attach themselves to the hive and all its internal surfaces, including the woodenware, the combs, and the bees themselves.
+While this substance is not particularly dangerous to your honeybees, it can kill off varroa mites.Â

 Several early reports stated that surfaces coated with the crystals were able to continue killing mites for a maximum of three weeks.
 However, if such claims were true, the mites would continuously get killed while emerging from the brood cells.